Thomas Hobbes 1588 – 1679

-(This post is my summary of a chapter in a book I often used in university classes: Twelve Theories of Human Nature, by Stevenson, Haberman, and Wright, Oxford Univ.
+(This is a summary of a chapter in a book I often used in university classes: Thirteen Theories of Human Nature, Oxford Univ.
 Press)

 Our discussion of theories of human nature will now move from the ancient worlds to the 18th century with Immanuel Kant.
 Needless to say, a lot happened in the interim.
 In order to make the transition of almost 2000 years, here is a brief description of a few of the major thinkers during this long period including: Augustine, Aquinas, Luther, Calvin, Hobbes, Descartes, Spinoza, Hume, and Rousseau.
 [This is a good representative sample.
 Notable omissions include: Bacon, Leibniz, Locke, Berkeley, Voltaire, and Hegel.]